EPDs | Understanding the benefits & their value

 It is therefore becoming more important for manufacturers to consider an EPD, but also to understand them.
 They are complex documents and can be quite daunting.

-This webinar aims to help the manufacturers understand an EPD and why the specifiers ask for them.
+This webinar aims to help the manufacturers understand the value of an EPD and understand why specifiers ask for them.

 Hear from: